History of the Bath House

 The "Bock" is sold to a married couple by the name of Rudolph.

 Dostoevsky works on his novel The Gambler while staying at the Schwarzer Bock – the casino is just around the corner.
 He squanders his travel budget at the roulette table.
-The ownership of the Schwarzer Bock also changes hands, to the merchant Theodor August Schäfer.
+The ownership of the Schwarzer Bock changes hands again.
+It now belongs to the merchant Theodor August Schäfer.

 Schäfer purchases the adjacent guesthouse "Zur goldenen Kette" (Golden Chain).
-All the bath houses located around the Kranzplatz square are now of considerable age and can no longer keep up with the prevailing demands.
-Schäfer identifies the problem: the Schwarzer Bock and Goldene Kette, with the Bath House Zum Schwarzen Bock, are demolished and replaced prior to the First World War by a modern new building.
-After unifying the Goldene Kette with the Bath House Zum Schwarzen Bock, all the springs now converge on the land of the Schwarzer Bock, and its owners consider joining them together to capture them as one spring.
-In doing so, the aim is to simplify the previous ownership and share ratios as well as improve hygienic conditions.
+All the bath houses located around the Kranzplatz square are now of considerable age and can no longer keep up with demand.
+Schäfer attempts to solve the problem by demolishing the Schwarzer Bock and Goldene Kette, including the Bath House Zum Schwarzen Bock, and replacing them with a modern new building.
+After unifying the Goldene Kette with the Bath House Zum Schwarzen Bock, all the springs now converge on the land of the Schwarzer Bock, and its owners consider joining them together to capture them as one spring to simplify the ownership and improve hygienic conditions.

 An appropriate application to the magistrate is approved.
 The city develops the facility, and the costs are divided between the bath house owners.
 The new, joint spring is given the name "Spring of the Three Lilies" to reflect the three lilies of the Wiesbaden coat of arms.

 Untouched by world history, Wiesbaden becomes a city of "European design" and an international spa centre.
 The Schwarzer Bock now has baths with electric lighting, lifts and 220 beds – at room prices of 5 marks (3.50 US dollars).